ARM-software/AVH/DoxyGen/overview/src/main.md

 ## Verify Correctness {#Verify}

-**Arm Virtual Hardware Targets** are based on Arm simulation models that are validated with the same process as the IP.
+**Arm Fixed Virtual Platforms (FVPs)** are Arm simulation models validated with the same process as the CPU IP.
 Specially it allows you to:
  - Perform algorithm testing with identical logical behaviour of the target device
  - Precisely repeat complex input patterns in CI/CD test environments
  - Analyse software behaviour with event annotations